 The first part was small wins, rewriting some of the worst coding in localized areas just to feel like things are getting better without having to take big risks.
 Adding unit tests here and there but without taking big risks with the entire system and architecture.
 This was done with nothing more than a bit of permission and encouragement from leadership on the team.

-The next thing was building a better structured and tested side-by-side version of the code that serves the web traffic and having a system for routing different URL paths to old and new (in this case the old was too bad to cost-effectively iterate it to a better place, this is unusual).
-This is a slightly bigger step but not as big as tackling some of the broader issues with the micro-service architecture problems.
+The next thing was building a better structured and tested side-by-side version of the code that serves the web traffic and having a system for routing different URL paths to old and new (in this case the old was too bad to cost-effectively iterate to a better place, this is unusual and should be a last resort).
+This is a slightly bigger step but not as big as tackling some of the broader issues with the micro-service architecture problems in this system.
 It could be done while continuing to ship features and without ruffling any feathers in the broader organisation.